rpeszek/my-blogs/posts/2021-01-31-alternative.markdown

 _A half full glass_ makes us ignore the failure and focus on `b`...  this is exactly the behavior of `<|>`.

 My goal is to consider `Alternative` from the point of view of _error information loss_.
 This viewpoint yields an interesting prospective on the use of `Alternative` and on its limitations.
 My second goal is to present a useful instance that is missing in the standard library and, probably, on Hackage.
-This `Alternative` instance is (pessimistically) constructed to preserve failure information.
+This `Alternative` instance is (pessimistically) constructed to preserve the failure information.

 I am using the term _error_ colloquially, the correct term is _exception_.  _Exception information loss_ just does not have a ring to it.